-The Project Management Institute started in 1969 as an effort to share best practices, and today, it is a non-profit organization with over 500,000 members.
-PMI has chapters throughout the world, each offers additional benefits in the form of professional development and networking opportunities (PMI, 2022).
+The Project Management Institute (PMI) started in 1969 in Atlanta, Georgia as a non-profit organization to share best practices.
+Today, it is a non-profit organization with over 500,000 members.
+PMI has chapters throughout the world, each offers additional benefits in the form of professional development and networking opportunities (Project Management Institute, n.d.).